-Scientists identify important regulator for synapse stability and plasticityApril 25th, 2013 in Neuroscience /
+Scientists identify important regulator for synapse stability and plasticityApril 25, 2013 in Medicine & Health / Neuroscience

 (Medical Xpress)—Using the fruit fly as a model organism, neurobiologists from the Friedrich Miescher Institute for Biomedical Research have identified the L1-type CAM neuroglian as an important regulator for synapse growth, function and stability.
 They show that the interaction of neuroglian with ankyrin provides a regulatory module to locally control synaptic connectivity and function.